What is the first thing you look at when you check out the specs of a bike?

 On the motorway, it will sit comfortably at 70mph.
 Although it’s happier on the slower roads, chunnering along at 55mph.

-If there’s somewhere you need to be in a hurry, this probably isn’t the bike for you.
+If you need to be somewhere in a hurry, this probably isn’t the bike for you.

 But if you enjoy exploring the back roads or simply want a light, go-anywhere bike for a bit of fun and adventure, then the personable Himalayan might just be the bike for you.